braze-inc/braze-docs/_docs/_help/release_notes/deprecations/eclipse_setup_deprecated.md

 At this time, you may see errors coming up with the Braze code, that is because its dependencies are not populated and the build target is possibly incorrect:

-   - Right click the Braze UI project and  select Properties->Android to make sure build target is set to Braze’s current build tools version.
+   - Right click the Braze UI project and  select Properties->Android to make sure build target is set to Braze's current build tools version.

       ![Build Target][10]
-   - Right click the Braze UI project and  select Properties->Java Build Path->Add JARs… and add ‘android-support-v4.jar’ from the main application as a library.
+   - Right click the Braze UI project and  select Properties->Java Build Path->Add JARs… and add 'android-support-v4.jar' from the main application as a library.

       ![Support][11]